graveyard420woo/BlackjackOnStream/README.md

 https://graveyard420woo.github.io/BlackjackOnStream/

-This is an interactive Blackjack overlay for Twitch that can be played by everyone in chat on your stream!
+Blackjack On Stream is an interactive overlay for Twitch that can be played by everyone in chat on your stream!
+Connect your twitch account and add the resulting URL as a full screen browser source.
+1920 x 1080 works great.

 Simply add it as a browser source by copying the URL from the address bar after you connect your Twitch!